OCIPOC/katacoda-scenarios-20/apache-spark/apache-spark-scala-advanced/steps/step10.md

 `println(couples("Chandler"))`

-As you can see from the screenshot above, we were able to access the value based on it's key.
+As you can see from the output, we were able to access the value based on it's key.

-But if we try to access a value for a non existing key, an exception is thrown as shown in the screenshot.
+But if we try to access a value for a non existing key, an exception is thrown as shown in the output.

 `println(couples("Joey"))`